Skip to content

 Triggers in the Line of Duty

 Military personnel experience many of the same migraine triggers as civilians, but some factors are more prevalent due to the unique demands of military service.
-Common migraine triggers for military members include:
+In addition to PTSD (Post Traumatic Stress Syndrome) and Long Covid, other common migraine triggers for military members include:

 Environmental factors like exposure to bright lights, loud noises, extreme temperatures, and chemical irritants, which are common in combat zones and training environments.